cloudflare/templates/worker-tidb/README.md

 Using TiUP to build your TiDB locally, you can find the detail in [TiDB documentation](https://docs.pingcap.com/tidb/stable/quick-start-with-tidb).

-1. Download and install TiUP
+1. Download and install TiUP:

 ```
 curl --proto '=https' --tlsv1.2 -sSf https://tiup-mirrors.pingcap.com/install.sh | sh
 ```

-2. Start the cluster
+2. Start the cluster:
 ```
 tiup playground
 ```